LukeKeltner/Primes-and-ML/README.md

 ## Notes
 * The total score accuracy gets around 84-85% from out-of-the-box Scikit-learn Random Forest Classifier.
-* With very little training data, the model learns that even numbers are never prime.
+* With very little training data, the model learns that even numbers (except 2 of course) are never prime.
 * The same holds true for any given multiple.
 This statement begins to breakdown as the mutiple gets closer to the max number you use to train the data with.